 Bring a cute hanger to hang your dress on - it will photograph much better than the plastic one from the store.
-Gather all items that you want to be photographed in one area, such as your rings, dress, flowers, invitation, shoes, garter, etc. Also remove any plastic, labels, or price tags that you do not want to be in the photos.
+Gather all of the items that you want to be photographed in one area, such as your rings, dress, flowers, invitation, shoes, garter, etc. Also remove any wrappers, labels, or price tags that you do not want to be in the photos.

 Control Your Guests

 Processional / Recessional

 Remind your family & wedding party not to look at the floor during the processional & recessional.
 They can look straight ahead or at other guests but if they are looking down it will look like their eyes is closed in your photos.
 Have them practice this during the rehearsal too.
 Girls should be holding their bouquets at the upper part of the stem and their hands should be positioned below their belly button.
 Guys and girls should have a nice slow pace for the professional.
 Don’t rush!

 Hold that KISS

 If you do a 1-second peck, the chances of us catching it are slim.
 3-5 seconds will allow us to capture several different images for you.
-Half body, full body, wide angle showing your ceremony ambiance - trust me you'll appreciate having several different types of photos.
+Half body, full-body, wide-angle showing your ceremony ambiance.

 Bring a pair of comfortable sandals / flip flops to walk in during your photo session - especially if you are taking photos at the beach.
 You can swap back to your fancy shoes before we start taking photos.

 If you toss the bouquet or garter and nobody catches it, it is TOTALLY okay to pick it up and toss again.
-It looks weird in photos & video when the throw is short and someone just picks it up.
+It can look awkward in your photos & video when the throw is short and someone just picks it up.